Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 • Curriculum vitae (CV)/resume which includes all study and employment from the last 10 years.

-• Travel itinerary to Tasmania demonstrated by airline or Spirit of Tasmania tickets showing date of permanent arrival in Tasmania.
+• Travel itinerary to Tasmania demonstrated by airline or Spirit of Tasmania tickets showing date of permanent arrival for you and your dependant in Tasmania.

-• Evidence of living in Tasmania since permanent arrival, demonstrated by rental agreements or a statutory declaration listing all addresses and dates of stay since arrival in Tasmania (which also lists all household tenants).
+• Evidence of living in Tasmania since permanent arrival for both you and your dependant, demonstrated by rental agreements or a statutory declaration listing all addresses and dates of stay since arrival in Tasmania (which also lists all household tenants).

 Pathway specific documents